To understand the future of digital transformation, it’s essential to look back on its history.

 Examples of digital value include cryptocurrencies, central bank digital currencies, and various virtual currencies like gift cards and loyalty points.
 These gift cards and currencies are linked to many well-known brands, appealing to consumers’ interests and preferences.
+Firms across industries are increasingly adopting digital assets to remain competitive and innovate in a rapidly changing market.

 Analog Payments vs Digital Value